-- To introduce the student to the physical processes of hydrologic cycle, the fundamentals of hydrologic analysis and elements of design hydrology. - To give an insight on how to use engineering hydrology and its application in everyday life. - To develop an idea about engineering hydrology that enables us to find out the relationship between a catchment's surface water and groundwater resources - B. Course Outcomes: At the end of the course, students will be able to - [CO1] Explain the process governing transfer of water between atmosphere, land, subsurface and natural channels and the quality of water in aquifers, rivers, lakes and reservoirs. - [CO2] Interpret hydrological parameter measurement techniques. - [CO3] Examine simple hydrological models in Environmental engineering applications. - [CO4] Quantify the process controlling water flow and sediment transport in catchments. - [CO5] Design water distribution systems and Dams.
+- To introduce the student to the physical processes of hydrologic cycle, the fundamentals of hydrologic analysis and elements of design hydrology. - To give an insight on how to use engineering hydrology and its application in everyday life. - To develop an idea about engineering hydrology that enables us to find out the relationship between a catchment's surface water and groundwater resources

+B. Course Outcomes: At the end of the course, students will be able to

+- [CO1] Explain the process governing transfer of water between atmosphere, land, subsurface and natural channels and the quality of water in aquifers, rivers, lakes and reservoirs. - [CO2] Interpret hydrological parameter measurement techniques. - [CO3] Examine simple hydrological models in Environmental engineering applications. - [CO4] Quantify the process controlling water flow and sediment transport in catchments. - [CO5] Design water distribution systems and Dams.
-C. Assessment I lan.

 Criteria Description Maximum Marks

 Continuous Internal Internal Examination 20

 Assessment (CIA) Attendance 5

 Assignment 5

 End Semester End Semester Examination 70

 Examination(ESE)

 Total 100

-Attendance A minimum of 75% Attendance is required to be maintained by a student to be qualified for taking up the End Semester examination.
+Attendance is required to be maintained by a

+student to be qualified for taking up the End Semester examination

-leaves. l types of leaves including medical
+The allowance of 25% includes all types of leaves including medical

+leaves.